tiesen-labs/create-yuki-turbo/README.md

 1. Create a new project on Vercel, select the `apps/nextjs` folder as the root directory.
 Vercel's zero-config system should handle all configurations for you.

-2. Add your `DATABASE_URL` environment variable.
+2. Add your environment variable.

 3. Done!
 Your app should successfully deploy.
-Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development.

 ## References